 There are plenty of virtual guitars out there focused in metal, so we went for the 80s-90s indie rock sound instead.
-So the way the tremolo tailpiece affects pitch is modeled to get that detuned wavering sound right, and we even have a whole blog post with a video about doing the research for that.
+So the way the tremolo tailpiece affects pitch is modeled to get that detuned wavering sound right, and we even have a video about doing the research for that.
 And, of course, feedback is also modeled, including microphonic squeal if you try to do too much feedback.

 We went in depth on this - even playing behind the bridge and fingering noises are sampled on every fret on every string, and everything has at least two round robins.
 We even got someone with the right amount of skill to record the somewhat chaotic tremolo picking.
 And with all the techniques recorded, there's more than an octave of keyswitches.
 But you don't have to load all those samples at once - there are also basic instruments with just four bread and butter techniques, and a simple instrument which has those four and leaves out the ability to select different positions on the neck.
 There's also the ability to load any single articulation, if, say, you just want the behind the bridge picking in a track.
 Finally, there's a pad instrument to create the sort of textures which would require time-consuming multitracking with a non-virtual guitar.

 And, for something different, a dubstep track featuring Snowkiss Guitar at the beginning and end.